Jewish charity ambulances set on fire and UK police probe it as antisemitic attack

-LONDON (AP) — Four ambulances belonging to a Jewish charity were set on fire early Monday morning in London in what British police are investigating as an antisemitic hate crime.
+LONDON (AP) — Four ambulances belonging to a Jewish charity were set on fire early Monday in London in what British police are investigating as an antisemitic hate crime.
+Detectives were working to determine whether a claim of responsibility from a group with alleged links to Iran was authentic.

 Though it has not been classified as a terrorist incident, counterterror officers have been put in charge of the investigation.
 No one was injured in the nighttime attack, which shattered windows in nearby homes and left the vehicles charred shells.